enricguso/guso_waspaa23/README.md

 # GUSO_WASPAA23
-Code to replicate our WASPAA23 submission: AN OBJECTIVE EVALUATION OF HEARING AIDS AND DNN-BASED BINAURAL SPEECH ENHANCEMENT IN COMPLEX ACOUSTIC SCENES, where we benchmark traditionald DNN beamforming techniques against DNN-based enhancement on real and commercially-available Hearing Aid devices.
+Code to replicate our WASPAA23 submission: AN OBJECTIVE EVALUATION OF HEARING AIDS AND DNN-BASED BINAURAL SPEECH ENHANCEMENT IN COMPLEX ACOUSTIC SCENES, where we benchmark real commercially-available Hearing Aid (HA) devices and their traditional enhancing methods against DNN-based postfilters.

 >Enric Gusó enric.guso@eurecat.org

 >Joanna Luberazdka joanna.luberadzka@eurecat.org

+In this repository we provide:

+* SOFA files with 50-point pseudo-anechoic HRTFs of a KU100 dummy head, with and without wearing a HA.
+* 10-th order Ambisonics to Binaural decoders for both SOFA files.
-* Generate a Hearing Aid binaural speech enhancement (denoising + dereverberation) dataset with speech from Multilingual LibriSpeech Spanish + WHAM! binaural noises.
+* Code for generating a binaural speech enhancement (denoising + dereverberation) dataset with speech from [MultiLingual LibriSpeech Spanish](https://www.openslr.org/94/) + [WHAM!](https://wham.whisper.ai) binaural noises.
+Dataset can be for normal hearing or for HA depending on the decoder.

-* Train and evaluate two [Sudo RM-RF](https://github.com/etzinis/sudo_rm_rf) enhancement DNNs on that dataset: a causal and a non-causal version.
+* Code for training and evaluating two [Sudo RM-RF](https://github.com/etzinis/sudo_rm_rf) enhancement DNNs on that dataset: a causal and a non-causal version.
+We also provide weights in ```pretrained_models```.

-* Generate a small test set of 10-th order Ambisonics situations that we use for recording different Hearing Aids in with their traditional features in bypass and also using each HA enhancement.
+* Code for generating a small test set of 10-th order Ambisonics situations.
+In the paper these are used for recording different Hearing Aids with their traditional features in bypass and also using each HA enhancement.

-* Process the recordings in bypass with the trained Causal DNN (DNN-C) and a non-causal model (DNN).
+* DNN inference template script: a template on how to process the recordings in bypass with the trained Causal DNN (DNN-C) and a non-causal model (DNN).

-* Evaluate in terms of SISDR, HASPI, HASQI and MBSTOI
+* Code to evaluate in terms of SISDR, HASPI, HASQI and MBSTOI.

 <img src="figures/results.png" alt="isolated" width="440"/>